Local Link Building: 12 Ways To Grow Your Search Presence and Build Your Brand

 To find more citation-building opportunities, look for industry-specific directories that are focused on your specific niche.
 Industry-specific directories are easy to find using search terms like these:

 Be sure to do some background research on the directories you find before you start building links.
-Make sure they’re aligned with your business and get a solid amount of traffic, and focus on directories that offer free listings.
-If you come across directories that require a fee, make sure the benefits of getting a listing are worth the price.
+Make sure they’re aligned with your business and get a solid amount of traffic.
+Also, focus on directories that offer free listings.
+If you come across directories that require payment, make sure the benefits of getting a listing are worth the price.

 Build Local Business Relationships